iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___9.1.1/report.md

 > Tracking never works! only ever tells me that an item has been delivered.
 Also now have to login everytime which is extremely annoying.<br> :date: __2021-07-02 10:35:05__

-> Does not work on my Samsung<br> :date: __2021-06-30 08:55:33__

-> Very poor app I have had parcels delivered but the app says sorry we have no information on this delivery try again tomorrow?
-I've also tried tracking a new delivery only to get the same message I've used this app for a very long time now but since the latest update everything has gone down hill.
-What good is a tracking app that doesn't track.<br> :date: __2021-06-28 11:59:08__

-> Slow<br> :date: __2021-06-17 15:34:16__

-> A little tricky to navigate, card received for a parcel but with no tracking number, nor anyway of getting feedback eg:with an online help assistant, which would be enormously useful.<br> :date: __2021-06-16 14:41:16__

 #### 1-star reviews